WASasquatch/was-node-suite-comfyui/README.md

    - pattern is a glob that allows you to do things like `**/*` to get all files in the directory and subdirectory or things like `*.jpg` to select only JPEG images in the directory specified.
  - Mask to Image: Convert `MASK` to `IMAGE`
+ - Mask Batch to Mask: Return a single mask from a batch of masks
  - Mask Dominant Region: Return the dominant region in a mask (the largest area)
  - Mask Minority Region: Return the smallest region in a mask (the smallest area)
  - Mask Arbitrary Region: Return a region that most closely matches the size input (size is not a direct representation of pixels, but approximate)